 Taking care of a sick puppy can be worrying, confusing, heartbreaking... and often expensive.
-Find out how to recognize the symptoms of illness, and how to help him get better here.
+Learn how to tell if your pup is ill, and how to help him get better, right here.

 If your puppy doesn't seem to be feeling well, it's easy to panic... but if you're a new puppy owner it can be difficult to figure out if there really is something wrong, and to decide exactly what you should do about it.

-Read on to find out which symptoms may mean that you really do have a sick puppy on your hands.
+Read on to learn how to tell if you really do have a sick puppy on your hands.....

 The signs and symptoms of these dangerous diseases are varied, and to make matters more confusing they can often also be the sign of an entirely different, or much less serious, problem!